 Solar energy is a renewable source to generate electricity.
-Artificially created solar cells store and convert solar energy into electricity.
+Artificially created solar cells store and convert solar energy into solar electricity.
 These solar cells are mainly of two types: Crystalline silicon solar cells and “Thin-film” or polycrystalline PV cells.

 Generating Electricity with Fossil Fuels

 Fossil fuels such as coal and oil is used to generate heat.
 This heat converts water into steam at very high temperature and high pressure.
 This steam at high pressure drives a steam turbine.
 The rotating shaft of the steam turbine is coupled to the armature of the alternator to generate electricity.

 Electricity Generation with Tidal Power / Wave Power

 This a new technology to extract energy from movement of water in a tidal estuary and from motion of waves.
 The basic principle behind generating electricity the same – to drive a mechanical turbine.

 Geothermal energy is energy from within the earth.
 The earth from inside is too hot.
 This heat from within the earth can be used to turn turbines and produce electricity.
 This technology is still a subject matter of further research and engineering.